leigh90/Python-Datastructures-in-English/DSPerformance/README.md

 | sort | O(n log n )        |
 | multiply | O(nk)        |

-pop() is faster than pop(i)(popping from the beginning) because in python after the element has been removed the other elements in the list are shifted forward.
+pop() is faster than pop(i)(_popping from the beginning_) because in python, after the element has been removed, the other elements in the list are shifted forward.

 ```
 popzero = Timer("x.pop(0)",